My account

 Attention class:

 The education section of your CV can get you hired.
+But you need to do it right.
+In a supply teacher CV, it needs to show accomplishment.

-Supply Teacher Education—Example
+Supply Teacher CV Education—Example

 Good Example